 Volunteer Opportunities at The Project

-The generosity of our volunteers is critical to The Project’s ability to serve our community.
-From assisting at events to packing harm reduction supplies, there are various ways you can make an impact.
+We recognize that volunteers are critical to The Project’s ability to serve our community.
+From assisting at events to packing harm reduction supplies, there are various ways volunteers can positively impact our mission.

 Steps to Becoming a Volunteer

-Complete a Volunteer Application: Begin by filling out the online volunteer application to express your interest and share your background.
+Complete a Volunteer Application: Begin by completing the online volunteer application to express your interest and share your background.

-Schedule a Brief Phone Call: After submitting your application, you will be invited to schedule a short phone conversation with our Volunteer Coordinator to discuss your interests and availability.
+Schedule a Brief Phone Call: After submitting your application, we’ll likely reach out to schedule a short phone conversation with our Volunteer Coordinator to discuss your interests and availability.

 Complete the Online Volunteer Orientation: Participate in an online orientation to learn more about The Project, our volunteer platform, and complete any required forms.